Reward in Lancashire attempted murder probe

 Seven men, aged 17 to 42, all from Blackburn, have been arrested.

-They are being questioned on suspicion of attempted murder.'Brutal attack'
+They are being questioned on suspicion of attempted murder.

 The reward is being offered by charity Crimestoppers for "information given anonymously that leads to the arrest and conviction of anyone responsible for the brutal attack".

 Det Supt Paul Withers said: "This was a very vicious and brutal attack which has left the man fighting for his life.

 "Three men were seen at the premises but it is possible that not all the men were involved in the assault and therefore could be key witnesses.